microsoft/azuredevopslabs/labs/vsts/deliveryplans/readme.md

    <img src="images/5.png" />

-2. Then, click the page you want to edit.
-You can customize the plan in the following ways:
+2. You can customize the plan in the following ways:

-   - Edit the teams you've selected and their backlog level
+   - Edit the teams you've selected (Team 1, Team 2) and their backlog level

    - Set field criteria to further limit the work items that will appear on the plan